HOW EPOXY FLOORS ARE INSTALLED

 - If there is any contamination from oil spills and chemicals on the floor we would decontaminate the surface before with a high-pressure cleaning and degreaser to assure better bonding.

 - The concrete is mechanically diamond ground to prepare it for the epoxy.
 This step “opens” the concrete, and ensures that the epoxy binds tightly to the surface.

 - After grinding is complete, the entire floor is cleaned again.

 - All cracks, holes, or other defects in the cement will be repaired with an elastomeric sealer to create a smooth, level surface.

-- Tape and polyurethane guards will be applied as needed to protect the surrounding area.
+- Tape and masking will be applied to protect the surrounding areas.

 - The first coat of epoxy is applied per manufacturers’ specifications (proper flake or granule broadcasting will also be applied, if applicable).

 - The next day, any broadcast material that did not bond will be recovered, and another coat of epoxy will be applied for a finished floor.